yes-n-ezz/ShopApplication/readme.md

 ## Installation :
 - Run in your cmd: git clone https://github.com/yes-n-ezz/ShopApplication.git

--Create a database named "shop" , you can adjust the configuration of your database using  the file ".env"
+- Create a database named "shop" , you can adjust the configuration of your database using  the file ".env"

--Let's do some migration and seed with data imported from the MongoDB database.
+- Let's do some migration and seed with data imported from the MongoDB database.

 	php artisan migrate --seed

--Now, visit http://localhost:8000 to try the application.
+- Now, visit http://localhost:8000 to try the application.

 ## Nearby Shops